nsol-nmsu/nest/README.md

 * **Wireless nodes may not correctly translate from CORE to NS-3.**
-    - CORE makes no distinction between ad-hoc or infrastructure nodes where as NS-3 does, making it difficult to build a wireless topology correctly.
+    - CORE makes no distinction between ad-hoc or infrastructure nodes where as NS-3 does, making it difficult to build an infrastructure wireless topology correctly.
-    - CORE uses a distance attribute that has yet to be translated into NS-3 attributes required to determine link to neighbors.
+    - CORE uses a distance based wireless link where as NS-3 uses physical radio attributes to determine link to neighbors.

 * **Pcap files are currently all or nothing.**
     - TO-DO